tmf/todos/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=tmf_todos&metric=alert_status&token=f75248b8a964fcccde991ddc628a90100f059766)](https://sonarcloud.io/dashboard?id=tmf_todos)

 A dependency-free todo application built with the modern capabilities of the web platform, avoiding intermediate complexity where possible.

+This is a [todomvc.com](https://todomvc.com)-inspired example application that demonstrates a more sustainable way to create web applications, without external code dependencies.

 ## Features